7 Best Coffee Grinders for Pour Over Brewing

 Engineered with sustainability in mind, the Vario has many user-replaceable parts, is easy to disassemble for cleaning, and comes with information on various repair options.
 Baratza is dedicated to helping you keep your Vario running in peak condition for years to come.

-The Vario is equipped with a 230 g coffee bean hopper and a 180 g grounds bin, putting fresh-ground coffee beans for pour-over for your family and guests just a touch away.
-If you need to make even more coffee, Baratza also offers a hopper extender, which adds an extra 275 g to its 230 g capacity.
+The Vario is equipped with an eight-ounce coffee bean hopper and a 6.3-ounce coffee grounds bin, putting fresh-ground coffee beans for pour-over for your family and guests just a touch away.
+If you need to make even more coffee, Baratza also offers a hopper extender, which adds an extra 9.7 ounces to its eight-ounce capacity.

-Lastly, this solidly-built, 6.8 kg electric burr grinder is backed by Baratza’s outstanding customer service and a one-year limited warranty.
+Lastly, this solidly-built, ten-pound electric burr grinder is backed by Baratza’s outstanding customer service and a one-year limited warranty.

 To learn even more about this grinder, read our complete Baratza Vario review.